natalieagus/50005/docs/Problem Set/05-deadlock.md

 > **Hints**:
 > * Think about the cost of prevention versus the cost of failure.
 > * Is the system interactive, recoverable, or mission-critical?
-> * Not all deadlocks are equally harmful — some are tolerable, others are fatal.
+> * Not all deadlocks are equally harmful.
+Some are tolerable, others are fatal.
 > * Runtime fixes involve detection or recovery, while design-time fixes involve resource usage rules.